nikkNizz/Drawish/README.md

 Border width is defined by line width box.
 Many filling options are available from the choice box at the top right.

+#### Connected lines
+Click the [connected lines] button.
+After each click on the drawing area you will get connected lines.

 #### Curved line
 Click the [curved line] button.
 You will be able to click on 4 points of the image through which the bezier curve will pass.
-But only with the **fifth** click, it will actually be drawn.
-By clicking the curved line button again, any lines not fixed with all clicks will be deleted.
 The real-time display of the bezier curve is not available.

 #### Undo/Redo